ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 - Added noAccessToProcedureBodies options

 ##### Log Package
-- Introduced `setOutputFile` function to write log output to a file.
+- Introduced the `setOutputFile` function to write the log output to a file

 #### Improvements